Sustainability is usually associated used with the environment.

 Operation Noah is an ecumenical charity providing leadership, focus and inspiration in response to the growing threat of catastrophic climate change.
 The website has a variety of free resources to use.

-The tool will help you to do a check up on your church, to find out what is already happening and draw up an action plan which can be discussed by your management committee.
+Their online tool will help you to do an assessment on your church to find out what is already happening and draw up an action plan which can be discussed by your management committee.
 Once everyone is on board there is a registration fee to go further with the tool, but once registered you will have access to a huge number of resources to help you achieve your environmental goals, and keep pushing them further.